Raptors keep momentum going with win over Pelicans

-DeMar DeRozan scored 25 points and the Toronto Raptors kept hitting 3s to beat the New Orleans Pelicans 125-116 on Wednesday night.
+DeRozan scored 25 points and the Raptors shot 59 per cent from the floor to beat the New Orleans Pelicans 125-116 on Wednesday night.

+Toronto made 47 per cent of its 3-point attempts, and seven Raptors had at least 10 points.
+Among them were Kyle Lowry with 22, Jonas Valanciunas with 21 and C.J.
+Miles at 17.

+"Coaches are preaching, 'When you've got open looks, take them and be aggressive in all the things you do,"' Lowry said.

-Kyle Lowry had 22 points, Jonas Valanciunas had 21 and Miles 17 for Toronto.
-Serge Ibaka added 12 points and Pascal Siakam and Fred VanVleet each had 10.
+Miles made five 3-pointers and Lowry had four.
+DeRozan, Serge Ibaka and Fred VanVleet each had two.

+"They were hot," Pelicans guard Jameer Nelson said.
+"We had some breakdowns and they made us pay.
+On offence we're just as good as anyone, but on defence we have to get better."

-DeMarcus Cousins scored 25 points for the Pelicans and Anthony Davis had 19.
+DeMarcus Cousins scored 25 points for the Pelicans, and Anthony Davis had 19.
+New Orleans outscored Toronto 64-42 in the paint and won the turnover battle 21-14 but couldn't slow the Raptors' sharp-shooters.

+"Our rotations were bad," Cousins said.
+"Communication was pretty bad.
+We let guys that are known shooters get wide open shots, so that's on us.
+We were a bit limited tonight."

-New Orleans had a 64-42 scoring advantage in the paint, but couldn't match Toronto's outside shooting.
-The Raptors shot 59 per cent overall and won for the fourth time in five games.
+The Raptors won for the fourth time in five games.
 The Pelicans lost for the second time in their last seven games.

 Toronto turned a one-point halftime edge into a 98-86 lead after three quarters, boosted by DeRozan's 11 points.

-Lowry scored on an offensive rebound and Miles made a 3-pointer as Toronto built the lead to 110-93 early in the fourth quarter.
+Lowry scored on an offensive rebound and Miles made a 3-pointer as Toronto extended the lead to 110-93 early in the fourth.

+"I'm being assertive," said Miles, who has made 12 of 28 3-pointers in the last four games.
+"Guys are looking for me and we're moving the basketball, which is creating openings.
+If (opponents) are going to give me space I'm going to make them pay."

-The Pelicans led by as many as 14 points in the first quarter.
-Siakam scored 10 points, all on layups, as Toronto took a 45-42 lead early in the second quarter.
+The Pelicans led by 14 points in the first quarter.
+Pascal Siakam scored 10 points, all on layups, as Toronto took a 45-42 lead early in the second quarter.

-Jrue Holiday scored eight points as New Orleans regained the lead before Lowry made a 3-pointer that gave the Raptors a 64-63 halftime lead.
+Jrue Holiday scored eight points as New Orleans regained the lead before Lowry made a 3-pointer that gave the Raptors a 64-63 halftime advantage.

 TIP-INS